-- If ABC News (cover price £1) and ABC Celebrity (cover price £2) are packaged together, then for each to be eligible on the ABC claim the package must be sold for at least £2.20 with the package having its own unique barcode.
-Copies of each magazine sold in the package can be claimed as single copy sales, with ABC News being treated as sold at 73p and ABC Celebrity as £1.47 (package price pro-rated 1/3 and 2/3 respectively). - 2.
-If ABC Celebrity was multipacked with a back issue of ABC News for £2.20, then the copies of ABC News could not be claimed as sales for ABC purposes (because multipacked back issues are disallowed) and the copies of ABC Celebrity could be claimed as sales for the price of £2.20 - 3.
+- 1. ABC News (cover price £1) and ABC Celebrity (cover price £2) are packaged together and sold for £2.20 with the package having its own unique barcode.
+Copies of each magazine sold in the package can be claimed as retail sales, with ABC News being treated as sold at 73p and ABC Celebrity as £1.47 (package price pro-rated 1/3 and 2/3 respectively). - If ABC Celebrity was multipacked with a back issue of ABC News for £2.20, then the copies of ABC News could not be claimed as sales for ABC purposes (because multipacked back issues are disallowed) and the copies of ABC Celebrity could be claimed as sales for the price of £2.20 - 3.
 If ABC Celebrity was multipacked with an issue of ABC News for a pack price of £2.20, and ABC News is being promoted as being free, then: the copies of ABC News could not be claimed as sales for ABC purposes because they are promoted as free and the copies of ABC Celebrity could be claimed as sales for the price of £2.20